Join our mailing list and stay up to date with the progress and opportunities at the Victorian Pride Centre

 VICE PRESIDENT AUSTRALIAN COUNCIL OF SOCIAL SERVICE

-Her qualifications include executive education at Harvard Business School; an Executive MBA; Graduate of Australian Institute of Company Directors; and degrees in Social Work and Arts.
+Hang has over 20 years’ experience in the not-for-profit sector leading national and international programs.
+She has been the CEO of Whitelion Youth since August 2018.
+Prior to this, she held various leadership roles at Australian Red Cross and EACH Social and Community Health.
+Her qualifications include executive education at Harvard Business School; Executive MBA; Graduate of Australian Institute of Company Directors; and degrees in Social Work and Arts.

 Lawyer, Hall & Wilcox

 Vanessa Murphy is a corporate and commercial lawyer, and the company secretary of VPC.
 Her experience extends across a number of areas in Hall & Wilcox’s corporate and commercial practice, transcending both transactional and advisory work for a range of clients.
 Specifically, Vanessa’s practice involves mergers & acquisitions and equity capital markets transactions, with a particular focus on corporate governance.
 Vanessa has acted for a diverse range of clients across various industries including publicly listed entities, private organisations and AFS licensees.
 Vanessa has also had leadership positions at an organisation supporting the education of youth in prison.

 Director at Invictus Health.

 Judy Tang is a strong advocate for multiculturalism and LGBTIQ+ communities with expertise in psychology, ageing, research and mental health.
 With extensive relationships across government and community groups, Judy has volunteered for more than 10 years to promote and advocate for multiculturalism and equality for migrants, as well as for the intersectionalities of LGBTIQ+ and multiculturalism.